-There is also a travel pass which can make it easier to get around the city, offering a variety of transportation services and even a few extras.
+There is also a travel pass that can make it easier to get around the city, offering a variety of transportation services and even a few extras.

-While it’s possible to save money with these passes even if you don’t use them for many activities, you’ll enjoy the biggest discount by using your pass for as much as possible.
+While it’s possible to save money with these passes even if you don’t use them for many activities, you’ll enjoy the biggest discount by using your pass for as many activities as possible.

 Here are some of the best locations and tours included with a Dublin tourist pass: